TeleAI-mcp/simple-web-app-1f41/README.md

-# simple-web-app-1f41
+# Simple Web App 1F41

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.